ManWithBear/PoBMacOSBuild/README.md

 # PoBMacOSBuild
-Makefile for building [Path of Building](https://github.com/Openarl/PathOfBuilding) on MacOS woht help of [pobfrontend](https://github.com/philroberts/pobfrontend).
+Makefile for building [Path of Building](https://github.com/Openarl/PathOfBuilding) on MacOS with help of [pobfrontend](https://github.com/philroberts/pobfrontend).

 1. (optional) `make tools` - This will use `brew` to install tools / dependecies for `pobfrontend`
 2. `make` - Will install PathOfBuilding in current folder